Sage/carbon/docs/guides/handlers.md

     return true;
   }

-  // The `call` method return the custom data.
+  // The `call` method returns the custom data.
 In this case we are modifying the
   // default footer links and returning our own set. call = (links) => {
     // insert new link after the first link